Sikh gurus

 Gurus of the Sikhs.
 Fresco from Dera Nirmala, Tanda-Hoshiarpur.

-The Sikh gurus (Punjabi: ਸਿੱਖ ਗੁਰੂ; Hindi: सिख गुरु) are the spiritual masters of Sikhism, who established the religion over the course of about two and a half centuries, beginning in 1469.
+The Sikh gurus (Punjabi: ਸਿੱਖ ਗੁਰੂ; Hindi: सिख गुरु) are the spiritual masters or sources of learning of Sikhism, who established the religion over the course of about two and a half centuries, beginning in 1469.
 The year 1469 marks the birth of Guru Nanak, the founder of Sikhism.
-Nine other human gurus succeeded him until, in 1708, the Guruship was finally passed on by the tenth guru to the holy Sikh scripture, Guru Granth Sahib, which is now considered the living Guru by the followers of the Sikh faith.
-The guruship was also passed onto the Guru Panth, consisting of the Khalsa; however, this form of guruship went into decline following to rise of Ranjit Singh.
+Nine other human gurus succeeded him.
+Then, in 1708, the tenth guru passed the guruship on to the holy Sikh scripture, Guru Granth Sahib, which is now considered the living guru by the followers of the Sikh faith.
+The guruship was also passed on to the Guru Panth, consisting of the Khalsa; however, this form of guruship went into decline following the rise of Ranjit Singh.

 Etymology and definition

-Guru (/ˈɡuruː/, UK also /ˈɡʊruː, ˈɡʊər-/; गुरु, Punjabi: ਗੁਰੂ, IAST: guru) is a Sanskrit term for a "teacher, guide, expert, or master" of certain knowledge or field.
-Bhai Vir Singh, in his dictionary of Guru Granth Sahib describes the term Guru as a combination of two separate units: "Gu;(ਗੁ)" meaning darkness and "Rū;(ਰੂ)" which means light.
-Hence, Guru is who brings light into darkness or in other words, the one who enlightens.
-Bhai Vir Singh's definition provides further insight about Sikhi itself and explains why Guru Granth Sahib is considered the living Guru.
+Guru (/ˈɡuruː/, UK also /ˈɡʊruː, ˈɡʊər-/; गुरु, Punjabi: ਗੁਰੂ, IAST: guru) is a Sanskrit term for a "teacher, guide, expert, or master" of a certain field or area of knowledge.
+Bhai Vir Singh, in his dictionary of Guru Granth Sahib describes the term guru as a combination of two separate units: "Gu;(ਗੁ)" meaning darkness and "Rū;(ਰੂ)" which means light.
+Hence, guru is that which brings light into darkness — or, in other words, the one who enlightens.
+Bhai Vir Singh's definition provides further insight about Sikhism itself and explains why Guru Granth Sahib is considered the living Guru.
 The word Sikh is derived from the Sanskrit term shishya (Punjabi: ਸਿੱਖ) which means a disciple or a student.
-Thus, Sikhs have a student–teacher relationship with their Gurus since their teachings, written in Guru Granth Sahib, serve as a guide for the Sikhs.
+Thus, Sikhs have a student–teacher relationship with their gurus since their teachings, as written in Guru Granth Sahib, serve as a guide for Sikhs.

 According to Sikh beliefs, all the Gurus contained the same light or soul and their physical body was a vessel for containing the same essence.
-When one Guru passed, the successor inherited this light and that is why the Gurus are also referred to as mahalla (house).
+When one guru passed, the successor inherited this light and that is why the gurus are also referred to as mahalla (house).
+They were formally referred to as patiśāh, being viewed by Sikhs as the masters of both spiritual (dīn/pīrī) and temporal (dunīyā/mīrī) affairs.

+History

+Guru Nanak, the first guru, was succeeded as guru by Guru Angad.
+By 1600, there were many contesting claimaints for the Sikh guruship, leading to internal strife and divisions.
+It was during the period of Guru Gobind Singh that reforms were introduced, such as the formal introduction of the Khalsa Panth and a steady ceasing of a personal, human guruship, preparing for a future without one.
+The last guru declared that after him the guruship would pass both onto the Khālsā Panth and Granth Sahib.
+The Khalsa was supposed to act in accordance with the scripture, which was the guiding wisdom of revelation, while the Panth was invested with authority (jāmā) that had formerly been conferred upon a personal leader (human gurus) but now was the responsibility of the collective community, with personal leadership being rejected.
+The goal set forth was sovereignty (patiśāhī).